 Don’t pay any attention as to where it is shown on the bed.
 It will start where ever your head currently is.

 Start.
 Put the tip of the pen (or tool) a hair above where you want it to start and hit run.
 It should pick up, move, drop down and go.
 If it goes down first and doesn’t pick up between moves your z axis is backwards.
 Flip the plug.

-Test File – If you are having problems try this one (the logo so you can tall all your axis are correct).
+Test Crown 12mms– If you are having problems try this one (the logo so you can tell all your axis are correct).

 This all it takes to plot with a pen or do basic 2D (2.5D) milling, some of the most common things this type of mill is used for.
 Make sure to adjust your tool and its settings depending on the material in use.
 Always do a test cut!